Are you wearing glasses and looking for a new paintball mask?

 - How much you sweat.

-Not a bad idea if you are not a fan of full coverage mask.Use glasses strap
+Not a bad idea if you are not a fan of a full-coverage mask.Use Glasses Strap

 A strap will ensure a secure fit so that you can focus on your game rather than fixing your glasses.Cut into the foam

 Though it is not recommended to cut your pricy foam, if you are struggling to keep the glasses in place, then cut small sections (length of glasses arms) of the foam, and place the branches into them.

 However, if you got a high-quality mask-like Push unite goggles or Dye i5, the foam will hold the arms.